 Fuzz pedals feature the most aggressive and almost complete hard clipping of the signal, creating a buzzy, almost broken toned sound at extreme settings.

 These pedals are almost always transistor-based as opposed to the op-amps found in most modern drives and distortion pedals.
-This is partially because of the vintage designs most fuzz pedals are still based off of, and partially due to the fact that transistors allow you to clip the signal in a much more aggressive way more efficiently than modern diodes.
+This is partially because of the vintage designs most fuzz pedals are still based on, and partially due to the fact that transistors allow you to clip the signal in a much more aggressive way more efficiently than modern diodes.

 Most fuzz pedals are classified as being either germanium or silicon-based, which refers to the type of transistor used in the effect.
 Some classic fuzz pedal designs, like the Fuzz Face, were made with both types of transistors depending on the year of production, which is reflected in modern reissues `of those same designs today.